Xenoblade Chronicles: Future

 In regards to the future of the franchise, series director and producer Genki Yokota ensured that the series will go on and that they would like to keep it going for as long as possible.
-Xenoblade Chronicles 3 is the conclusion to the story arc of Xenoblade Chronicles and Xenoblade Chronicles 2, however Tetsuya Takahashi indicated that it is not the end of the series.
-He suggested that those who play the game and the stories in the expansion pass can imagine what lies ahead for the series.
+Xenoblade Chronicles 3 is the conclusion to the story arc of Xenoblade Chronicles and Xenoblade Chronicles 2.
+Nonetheless, Tetsuya Takahashi indicated that it is not the end of the series.
+He suggested that those who play the game and Future Redeemed can imagine what lies ahead for the series.
 Series director Koh Kojima expressed an interest in making Xenoblade Chronicles X2.